-You can even use a spoon to spoon some of the egg mixture up over the bread and in between the slices.
+You can even use a spoon to spread some of the egg mixture up over the bread and in between the slices.
 I’ve even just used my fingers to flip the bread slices upside down if I think the tops didn’t get coated well enough.

-Then cover and put in the fridge overnight.
+Then, cover and put in the fridge overnight.
 You want the bread to soak up all of the custard.
 If it doesn’t, you’ll end up with eggs just cooking in a puddle around the bread.
 If it soaks it up, you end up with French toast.

-Bake at 350 degrees for 40-45 minutes or until a knife inserted in the center comes out clean and it’s all puffed up.
+This recipe needs to bake for 40-45 minutes or until a knife inserted in the center comes out clean and it’s all puffed up.
 If it starts browning too quickly, you can cover it with foil for the last 10-15 minutes.

 More favorite brunch recipes:

 - Apple Cinnamon Baked Oatmeal